Funding for climate-friendly forestry

 Will this funding cover the full cost of stewardship activities?

-• This funding is cost-share funding, so in some cases it will not cover the full cost of stewardship activities.
-If you’d like to find out more about funding rates for your project, the first step is to fill out the interest form above, and then we’ll get in touch with you.
+- This funding is cost-share funding, so in some cases, it will not cover the full cost of stewardship activities.
+To find out more about funding rates for your project, see the table below and fill out the interest form above to discuss with our forestry team.

 Can I get funding for a project I have already completed or am about to start?